Fast convex optimization via closed-loop time scaling of gradient dynamics: Associated proximal algorithms

 We are in position to apply Lemma \ref{lemma tau-k} with $\left( a , b , c \right) := \left( 1 , \frac{2p}{p-1} -1 , 2 \right)$.
 We get

 We have $\sum_{k \geq 0} \lambda_{k}= \lim_{k \rightarrow +\infty} \tau_{k} =+\infty$, and we can apply Theorem \ref{thm:prox1} to obtain, as $k \to + \infty $

 This completes the proof. \end{proof}

 \begin{remark}{\rm Note that the closed-loop control of the velocity and the closed-loop control of the gradient give the same convergence rate of the values.
-Clearly, we have obtained a faster convergence result.} \end{remark}
+Clearly, we have obtained a faster convergence result compared to the classical Proximal Point Algorithm (PPA), which we also cover since it coincides with $p=1$ in both cases.} \end{remark}